2022 North Lanarkshire Council election: Aftermath

 On 1 August 2022, Cllr Tracy Carragher was voted to replace Cllr Linden as the leader of the SNP group with Cllr Alan Masterton as her depute.
 However, the SNP subsequently lost control of the council on 11 August when Cllr Carragher failed to be voted in as the new council leader.
 Instead, a Labour motion to restore former council leader Jim Logue and depute leader Paul Kelly to their former posts was passed by 38 votes to 37.
 The decisive vote came from long-time SNP councillor Michael Coyle, who left the party shortly before the meeting.
 Cllr Coyle's daughter Sophia, councillor for Airdrie North, also resigned from the SNP group citing "infighting and bullying" to sit as an independent.
 The new Labour administration also nominated a new Provost, Cllr Kenny Duffy, and depute Provost – Conservative councillor Bob Burgess.
 Both were narrowly elected to the posts resulting in the first time a Conservative had held the role.

 Following accusations of a "beyond toxic" environment within the SNP group, Cllr Paul Di Mascio and Cllr David Crichton were expelled from the group on 2 May 2023 for "bringing the group and party into disrepute".
 The following day, five further SNP councillors – Beth Baudo, Gerry Brennan, Greg Lennon, Barry McCluskey and Cameron McManus – resigned from the SNP group in solidarity with the expelled councillors.
 Later in the month, Cllr Jim Hume also resigned from the SNP group and the eight councillors formed a new party called Progressive Change North Lanarkshire.
 In January 2024, Cllr Baudo defected to Labour.

 In March 2024, Labour councillor for Bellshill Angela Campbell became an independent.

+Cllr Andrew Duffy-Lawson, Labour councillor for Motherwell North, was suspended from the party in July 2025 following allegations that he had sent sexually inappropriate messages.

+Cllr Carragher was suspended by the SNP over her handling of complaints made in relation to the Jordan Linden scandal in April 2026.